Battery comparison test. Comparative test of imported and domestic batteries

 BASIC UNITS USED IN ELECTRICAL ENGINEERING

-In ohms (Ohm), the resistance R is measured.
-1 V \u003d 1 A × 1 Ohm.
+Ohms (Ohms) measure resistance R. 1 V = 1 A × 1 Ohm.

-Joules (J) measure energy W.
+Joules (J) measure the energy W.

 In addition, it is often measured in kilowatt-hours (kWh).

-P = U·I; W = U I t
+P = U·I; W = U·I·t

 1 W = 1 V × 1 A = 1 J/s = 1 N m/s = 1 kg m²/s³